barraponto/tecidoSTARTER/readme.md

 Dependencies
 ============

-Tecido Starter is based on Tecido Starter Kit: https://github.com/barraponto/tecidoSTARTER
+Tecido Starter is based on tecidoSTARTER: https://github.com/barraponto/tecidoSTARTER

 In order to build Tecido Starter Kit, Drush and Drush Make must be installed on your computer.
 The easiest way is to download drush from